TechDeo/MScFE-Capstone-Group-9192/README.md

 # MScFE Capstone Group 9192

 Welcome to the official repository for the MSc Financial Engineering Capstone Project by Group 9192.

 ## 📘 Project Overview

-This capstone project:

-Asset allocation and machine (deep) learning: A performance analysis of energy industry within distressed market conditions

-In This project:
+**Project Title:**
+**Asset Allocation and Machine (Deep) Learning: A Performance Analysis of the Energy Industry Within Distressed Market Conditions**

+**Project Description:**
-LSTM and GBR models are applied to daily historical price data of U.S. energy sector stocks with intraday prices greater than $50.
+In this project, we apply LSTM (Long Short-Term Memory networks) and Gradient Boosted Regression (GBR) models to daily historical price data of U.S. energy sector stocks with intraday prices greater than $50.
+Our objectives are to:
-Minimize losses from distressed market periods.
+- Minimize losses during distressed market periods.
-Assess the performance of deep learning-based allocations versus traditional mean-variance allocation subject to monthly rebalancing.
+- Assess the performance of deep learning-based asset allocations versus traditional mean-variance allocations under monthly rebalancing.
-Evaluate  the performance of the model, measure with metrics like maximum drawdown, Sortino ratio, the Sharpe ratio, and portfolio turnover.
+- Evaluate models using financial performance metrics including Maximum Drawdown, Sortino Ratio, Sharpe Ratio, and Portfolio Turnover.

-Currently under development.
+> **Status:** Currently under development.

+---

 ## 📂 Repository Structure